fluiddyn/fluiddyn/doc/overview.rst

 tools and methods.

 The example of the dominant languages/tools is interesting.
-Bash (or even csh, with awk, sed...)  should be used only for very specific and simple tasks.
+Bash (or even csh, with awk and sed)  should be used only for very specific and simple tasks.
 Compiled languages (Fortran, C and C++) should not be used for everything.
-Even though the commercial programs like Matlab or Labview can be useful and efficient for individuals and groups, they have huge limitations and are for the community a big problem.
+Even though the commercial programs like Matlab or Labview can be useful and efficient for individuals and groups, they have huge limitations and are for the community a problem.

 Finally, education is also a big issue.
 It is incredible to see universities, institutes and laboratories paying big amounts of money to be able to use